Why It Works

 1 teaspoon cornstarch or arrowroot (optional, only if needed)

-If desired, you can spatchcock the duck (see note).
+If desired, you can spatchcock the duck (see notes).
 To do so, use poultry shears to remove the backbone by cutting along both sides of the spine from the cavity to neck ends, then flip the duck and press down on the breast to flatten it.

 Trim away any excess skin around the duck's neck and cavity openings.
 Cut off duck wingettes and wing tips at the joint, leaving the drumettes connected to the duck; remove neck and any giblets from the cavity.
 Refrigerate trimmed wing ends, neck, and spine (if using) until ready to make the sauce; reserve giblets and trimmed skin for another use, or discard.